destinr/CP-Personal-Project/README.md

   4. Profit.

  Additional info:
- 1. Baseline definitions will be provided by the https://dictionaryapi.dev/.
+ 1. Baseline definitions will be provided by the Free Dictionary API (https://dictionaryapi.dev/).
  2. User accounts will be required to submit definitions and see results.
 User accounts will collect education and employment data IOT track definitional trends across these categories.